 The Law School Preparation Institute (LSPI), which is the Center's college program, takes place in the summer and consists of a rigorous workload focusing on the critical thinking skills, analytical writing skills, and study habits necessary for the pursuit of a legal education.

-The LSPI high school outreach efforts include a thee-week High School Law Camp that takes place on the UTEP campus, a regional high school moot court tournament, and a regional Citizen Bee competition.
+The Center's high school outreach efforts include a three-week High School Law Camp that takes place on the UTEP campus and a regional Citizen Bee competition.

-LSPI provides students clinical opportunities where they can serve as CASAs for children in the foster care system or as moderators and compliance monitors in the EMPOWER program, or as interns in the AMPARO program.
+The Center for Law also provides students clinical opportunities where they can serve as CASAs for children in the foster care system, as moderators and compliance monitors in the EMPOWER program, or as interns in the AMPARO program.